stewcraig/recommender/README.md

 A template for a Heroku app with a Python Flask backend and a JavaScript frontend.

 To use this to create a Heroku app, you will need to have Heroku installed ([instructions here](https://devcenter.heroku.com/articles/heroku-cli)).
+Then:

 1. Clone this repo into a directory.